aswad32/fbscrapper/README.md

 ```
 WindowsError: [Error 32] The process cannot access the file because it is being used by another process: 'c:\\users\\aswad\\appdata\\local\\temp\\tmpwgs9pm'
 ```
 Please refer to this stackoverflow link: http://stackoverflow.com/questions/36153007/permission-error-if-to-use-phantomjs

+This tools highly depends on Facebook layout, if there's a change on that, we need to revise back the code.